PinFlow Back to app

 Privacy Policy

-PinFlow (available at pinflow.mirajpatterns.com) is a scheduling tool that helps you plan and queue Pinterest pins ahead of time.
+PinFlow (available at pinflow.agency) is a social publishing tool that helps you plan, queue, and publish content across supported social networks.
 This page explains what information we collect, how we use it, and what we don't do with it.
 We've written this in plain language — if something still isn't clear, just email us.

 What we collect

-We also store the content you create inside PinFlow: images you upload, titles, descriptions, destination links, and the dates you schedule pins for.
-We need to hold onto this until your pins are published — that's the whole point of the service.
+We also store the content you create inside PinFlow: images or videos you upload, titles, captions, descriptions, destination links, and the dates you schedule posts for.
+We need to hold onto this until your scheduled content is published — that's the whole point of the service.

 Our servers keep standard logs — things like IP addresses and request timestamps — for debugging purposes.
 These aren't tied to your identity and we don't retain them long-term.